 Examples of overpayments due to student error

-On his 2020–2021 FAFSA, Meurig didn’t report any assets for his father.
-However, Meurig’s application is selected for verification and Brust determines that Meurig should have reported his father’s business assets for 2020-2021 and on the 2019–2020 application.
-In both cases Meurig’s EFC increases and it is determined that Meurig received an overpayment for the 2019– 2020 award year.
+On his 2021–2022 FAFSA form, Meurig didn’t report any assets for his father.
+However, Meurig’s application is selected for verification and Brust determines that Meurig should have reported his father’s business assets for 2021-2022 and on the 2020–2021 application.
+In both cases, Meurig’s EFC increases and it is determined that Meurig received an overpayment for the 2020–2021 award year.
 Because he’s received all his aid for that year, he has to either pay the overpayment or negotiate a satisfactory repayment agreement.

 What a school must do when it has disbursed to an ineligible student…